MeteoraAg/audits/README.md

 # Meteora's Program Audit Reports

-Our core programs goes through 3 different auditors each time we release a new program or a new program update.
+Our core programs goes through 3 different auditors each time we update or release a new program

 Check out our program audit reports in this repository.